dkzippa/devops01_git_iternals/README.md

 - Make some changes to an existing file or create a new file, commit the changes, and push the branch to GitHub.
 - Then, merge the feature-branch into the main branch using a pull request.

+- Create a new branch from the main branch.
+- Make changes to a file in both the main branch and your new branch.
+- Commit the changes to both branches, causing a conflict.